Tell Congress to Fully Fund the CDC Injury Center

 Here’s what you can do

-1. Urge your Congressional Representative to sign onto our “Dear Colleague” letter
+1. Urge your Senator to sign onto our “Dear Colleague” letter

-By signing onto the Dear Colleague letter, Representatives can signal to appropriators that the Injury Center is a priority.
+By signing onto the Dear Colleague letter, Senators can signal to appropriators that the Injury Center is a priority.
 But they won’t take action unless their constituents speak up.
-Deadline for signing on is 3/24.
+Deadline for signing on is 4/16.

 2. Use our talking points in meetings with your Members of Congress.